anpipie/push-button-app/README.md

 ## Credits
 * The game logics are based on Vincit summer job challenge.
 Description in Finnish: https://koodarijahti.fi/Ennakkotehtava_2020_Painikepeli.pdf
 * I could have not created this app without the numerous tutorials available on web.
 Kudos to all those people sharing their expertise.
+* UI background image by Gerd Altmann / Pixabay

 ## Updates
 * 27/2/2020 gameplay logics (awarding points to player) are now separated into game.js
 * 28/2/2020 Edited the UI.
-As a result this Push-Button-game evelved into Job-Hunt-game ;)
+As a result this Push-Button-game evolved into Job-Hunt-game ;)